Read this page to get answers to Frequently Asked Questions

 - How can I import 3D models in OBJ, DAE or 3DS format with the Mac App Store version of Sweet Home 3D?

-security reasons required by Apple, it's possible to import in the Mac App Store version individual 3D models, only if they are stored in a ZIP
+For security reasons required by Apple, it's possible to import a 3D model in the Mac App Store version, only if it's stored in a ZIP

 archive or if it's a file in KMZ format.
 If you create or download a 3D model in OBJ, DAE or 3DS format, you'll have to save first the file(s) of